 For so many, PatientFi is the light at the end of the tunnel when it comes to financing IVF costs.
 PatientFi is a friendly, non-predatory financing service that offers patients the option to set up simple monthly payment plans and partners directly with healthcare practices.
 PatientFi’s monthly payment plan options help make procedures that insurance deems as “elective” more affordable.
 This means patients can finally say "yes" to what they need to do in order to move forward with building their family without delay.

-There are new PatientFi partner clinics being added to their growing network every week, so if you’re unable to find your fertility provider, PatientFi makes it simple to fill out a form to request their enrollment.
+There are new PatientFi partner clinics being added to their growing network every week, so if you’re unable to find your fertility provider, PatientFi makes it simple to fill out a form to request enrollment.
 As a thank you for your interest, they'll even send you a $300 gift card should your provider choose to enroll.

 PatientFi takes the time and hassle out of finding and coordinating financing for IVF, easing the process for everyone involved.